Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 ### Option 2: Manually apply CSM configuration

-In order to manually run NCN personalization, first gather the following information:
+In order to manually run management NCN personalization, first gather the following information:

 - HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md).
 - Path to the Ansible play to run in the repository.